 Joseloff is the divorced father of two, both of whom went through the Westport school system.
 Daughter Anna-Liisa, 34, was born in Helsinki, Finland while her father was based in Moscow.
-She is a 2002 graduate of New York University, obtained her law degree in May 2005 from Quinnipiac University in Hamden, Conn., where she was editor of the law review.
+She is a 2002 graduate of New York University and obtained her law degree in May 2005 from Quinnipiac University in Hamden, Conn., where she was editor of the law review.
 She was most recently employed at the Law Office of the Capital Collateral Regional Counsel - South in Fort Lauderdale, Fla., a state-funded office that represents death row inmates in state and federal post-conviction proceedings.
 She is now a stay-at-home mom.

 Son Benjamin, 32, was born in Tokyo while his father was based there.
-He is a 2004 New York University graduate, received his law degree from Stanford University Law School in May 2008.
+He is a 2004 New York University graduate and received his law degree from Stanford University Law School in May 2008.
 In September 2009, he completed a year as law clerk to U.S. District Judge Janet C. Hall in Bridgeport, Conn.
 For three months afterward, he was program director of the Stanford University Law School program at the American University in Kabul, Afghanistan.
 In January 2010, he became an associate with the New York law firm of Cravath, Swaine & Moore LLP.
 In November 2014, he joined the U.S. Treasury Department as attorney advisor international affairs.

 Joseloff has three grandchildren, Ulysses G. Nixon, born in September 2009 and Delphine J. Nixon, born in April 2012 to daughter Anna-Liisa, and Samuel A. Joseloff, born in June 2013 to son Benjamin.